Somewhere in My Lifetime: Reissues

 Somewhere in My Lifetime received its first Compact Disc release in Japan on September 22, 1999.
 The first CD release in the United States did not come until 2010 when Reel Music released an expanded edition of the album with the 12" versions of "Kiss You All Over" and "So Strange" as bonus tracks.
 SoulMusic Records released their own expanded edition in 2013 in the United Kingdom, with the aforementioned 12" versions added as bonus tracks, as well as the three songs from Sing a Song that did not make it onto Somewhere in My Lifetime on its original release.
 SoulMusic Records expanded the album further in the 2021 boxset Old Friend: The Deluxe Collection 1976–1998 with a sixth bonus track – the song "As You Are" from the Pharoah Sanders album Love Will Find a Way.

 Critical reception

 The Bay State Banner deemed the album "black MOR," writing that most of the songs are "so marginal that Hyman's talents wind up buried in dross, stale arrangement and meandering production."
+Billboard complimented Hyman's vocals while noting that there was "a little bit of soul, a bit of mild disco, and more than enough of an MOR flavor to this package".

+The single "Kiss You All Over" was listed by Billboard as one of its recommended Soul singles for the week of March 31, 1979.